Trogiken/random-projects/README.md

 # Random Projects
-Random Programming Projects that retarded people make
+Random stuff no one asked for